Woodland Ringlet (Erebia medusa)

 next page back to list

-Medusa is a butterfly of eastern France, not occurring in the south, so I have little experience of it, having seen it only in two locations, the first near Beaune in eastern France, and again this year in the wetlands of the Jura where it was quite common.
+Medusa is a butterfly of eastern France, not occurring in the south, so I have limited experience of it, having seen it only in a few locations in eastern France, and in the wetlands of the Jura where it was quite common.
 It has an almost complete set of ocelli on both the upperside and underside.

-The only possible species it could be confused with in France is the Almond-eyed Ringlet (E. alberganus) which is an altitude specialist, and even then the ocelli of medusa are much better developed and rounded with strong white centres.
+From an upperside view alone, the only possible species it could be confused with in France is the Almond-eyed Ringlet (E. alberganus) which is an altitude specialist so their ranges do not overlap, and even then the ocelli of medusa are much better developed and rounded with strong white centres.

 ref sex